 Ten questions for business leaders

-In this report, we posed ten questions for business leaders to ask themselves, concerning how their organisations is approaching digital transformation.
+In this report, we posed 10 questions for business leaders to ask themselves, concerning how their organisations are approaching digital transformation.

 - How does digital transformation impact the responsible business agenda, both in terms of new risks and opportunities?